 - 15.5.1 Vectoring is a technique for reducing the effects of FEXT.
 Because Vectoring requires full knowledge of the contents of every signal that is transmitted, it is not possible for a Victim System to achieve Vectoring gains upon crosstalk incurred from Aliens or any other source of external noise. - 15.5.2 This raises the concept of 'cancellable noise' and 'uncancellable noise'.
-In its current form, Vectoring only applies to FEXT incurred from other services hosted by the Victim DSLAM Vectoring does not apply to NEXT, and does not apply to any Alien source of crosstalk or noise. - 15.5.3 Practically, Vectoring relies upon accurate measurement of the crosstalk coupling characteristics between every combination of pairs in a Shared Cable Bundle. - 15.5.4 As crosstalk characteristics change over time, for example due to temperature changes or minute changes in the relative proximities of individual pairs with each other, these changes must be accurately tracked and accommodated by the Vectored Systems.
+In its current form, Vectoring only applies to FEXT incurred from other services hosted by the Victim DSLAM - Vectoring does not apply to NEXT, and does not apply to any Alien source of crosstalk or noise. - 15.5.3 Practically, Vectoring relies upon accurate measurement of the crosstalk coupling characteristics between every combination of pairs in a Shared Cable Bundle. - 15.5.4 As crosstalk characteristics change over time, for example due to temperature changes or minute changes in the relative proximities of individual pairs with each other, these changes must be accurately tracked and accommodated by the Vectored Systems.

-- 15.5.5 When a System cannot track changes in the crosstalk environment rapidly enough, Vectoring fails and services are likely to drop out.
-The behaviour of Vectoring Systems is therefore considerably more sensitive to rapid changes in the noise and cable environments than for any previous form of DSL technology. - 15.5.6 A common cause of drop outs with Vectoring operation is the sudden appearance of Alien Systems in Spectrum That Overlaps hosted from another DSLAM, about which the Victim System has no prior warning. - 15.5.7 The use of spectral splitting in this Code is intended to minimise this kind of drop out by minimising Spectrum That Overlaps. - 15.5.8 Vectoring gains are calculated in accordance with Equation 14.
+- 15.5.6 A common cause of drop outs with Vectoring operation is the sudden appearance of Alien Systems in Spectrum That Overlaps hosted from another DSLAM, about which the Victim System has no prior warning. - 15.5.7 The use of spectral splitting in this Code is intended to minimise this kind of drop out by minimising Spectrum That Overlaps. - 15.5.8 Vectoring gains are calculated in accordance with Equation 14.
 The constants are defined in Table 15. - 15.5.9 The Vectoring calculation is performed on 'cancellable FEXT' before that FEXT is summed with other 'uncancellable FEXT' and other forms of noise.